Author: Oscar Herrera

 Instead, you can use a HELOC or a second mortgage to pull cash from your equity, keeping your original mortgage—and its low rate—intact.

-Then, use the cash you pull as down payment on an investment property.
+Then, use the cash as down payment on an investment property.

 Step-by-step guide